Certainty: Degrees of certainty

 Physicist Lawrence M. Krauss suggests that the need for identifying degrees of certainty is under-appreciated in various domains, including policy-making and the understanding of science.
 This is because different goals require different degrees of certainty – and politicians are not always aware of (or do not make it clear) how much certainty we are working with.

 Rudolf Carnap viewed certainty as a matter of degree ("degrees of certainty") which could be objectively measured, with degree one being certainty.
 Bayesian analysis derives degrees of certainty which are interpreted as a measure of subjective psychological belief.

 Alternatively, one might use the legal degrees of certainty.
-These standards of evidence ascend as follows: no credible evidence, some credible evidence, a preponderance of evidence, clear and convincing evidence, beyond reasonable doubt, and beyond any shadow of a doubt (i.e. undoubtable – recognized as an impossible standard to meet – which serves only to terminate the list).
+These standards of evidence ascend as follows: no credible evidence, some credible evidence or reasonable suspicion, a preponderance of evidence, clear and convincing evidence, beyond a reasonable doubt, and beyond any shadow of a doubt (i.e. undoubtedly – recognized as an impossible standard to meet – which serves only to terminate the list).

 If knowledge requires absolute certainty, then knowledge is most likely impossible, as evidenced by the apparent fallibility of our beliefs.